iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.8/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 3 reviews"/>
 </p>

+> I have been trying to get my one time code for testing positive.
+It is still not available five days later please help me.
+I have gone to the Ontario website multiple times.
+I guessing I am not the only one.<br> :date: __2021-01-24 01:10:23__

 > Not enough people using the app.
 Have been to various places with outbreak without any notice form the app.<br> :date: __2021-01-23 07:02:40__

 > l have this app on my Android phone, & it works fine.
 I am very disapointed that the app is still not available 4 my Samsung/Android devices.
 I would think great effort would be put in2 making sure all mainstream devices are included, 2 help protect everyone from this hideous, life robbing desease! *In response 2 the developer: Samsung IS an Android phone, running Android 10 OS, with Google Play always up 2 date.
 As 1 of the biggest makers of Android devices, that leaves a lot of people out!<br> :date: __2021-01-22 21:15:48__